Discovering Transforms: A Tutorial on Circulant Matrices, Circular Convolution, and the Discrete Fourier Transform: Exercises

-\begin{question} Show that any matrix $M$ that commutes with the shift operator $S$ must be a circulant matrix, i.e. must have the structure shown in~\req{circ_def}, or equivalently~\req{circ_def_ind}. \end{question}
+Show that any matrix $M$ that commutes with the shift operator $S$ must be a circulant matrix, i.e. must have the structure shown in~\req{circ_def}, or equivalently~\req{circ_def_ind}.